Marvelous, meet miraculous

 By 1960, though, Fawcett Comics is long gone, LMS is gone, and Mick Anglo Comics is gone, so these shenanigans were all over, leaving Superman alone at DC.
 Thus Captain Marvel Miracle Man would still be utterly obscure and inconsequential, except then …

-First, down the street, this other comics imprint appears within a minor publishing company whose comics haven’t been consequential since WWII; you might have seen it peep into existence in 1961 at the tail-end of the first diagram.
-The new shenanigans occur as this li’l upstart imprint – considering its name is “Marvel” – swiftly launches its own use of the Fawcett character name.
-Roy Thomas, characteristically, incorporates many features from the Fawcett guy (remember he’s unpublished at this time), as well as assigning the character’s actual name to be “Mar-Vell.”
+Down the street, this other comics imprint had just appeared within a minor publishing company whose comics haven’t been consequential since WWII; you might have seen it peep into existence in 1961 at the tail-end of the first diagram.
+The new shenanigans occur as this li’l upstart imprint – considering its name is “Marvel” – and possibly in response to the Burgos character – swiftly launches its own use of the name (this is where I repeat, nothing is being stolen here, legally speaking).
+Roy Thomas, characteristically, incorporates many features from the Fawcett guy, as well as assigning the character’s actual name to be “Mar-Vell.”
 Mercifully he receives a more hip costume almost immediately.

 Second, corporate doings are afoot.
 DC is launched into the big time when NPP and other properties like Warner Bros are acquired by Kinney National, and the latter changes its name to Warner Communications.
 Can you say “conglomerate?”
 I knew you could.
 On a smaller scale, Goodman Publications, including its little Marvel office, is snapped up by Perfect Film & Chemical Corporation, soon renamed Cadence Industries.
 Much larger legal muscles now flex: